ryuran/talks/src/decks/crypto-for-devs/sections/en/02-encryption.md

 ???

 Cryptography isn't authentication, security, nor revoking access or authorizations.
-Those things _use_ cryptography in the back, but they are at the top of the iceberg.
+Those things _use_ cryptography in the back, but they are the tip of the iceberg.

 ===

-### Target: To Serve And To Protect
+### To Serve And To Protect

 ![Gif: Batman]()

 ???

-The only goal of cryptography is to protect sensitive information from malicious access or use.
+Cryptography is protecting sensitive information from malicious access or use.

 ===